 To capture the fast-paced movements all demo screens were taken by an emulator and rearranged on paper.

 Style-forming artists like Rob Hubbard, Steve Bak or Pete Lyon let their marks on the Atari ST Demoscene.

 Scene vs. Scene.
 On the Atari ST the non-custom chip philosophy led to the creation of near-identical Amiga copies.

 Double-page-features explain pop cultural influences.
 Pixel art often took the profit, like here from Megadeth.

 Wide picture sequences present the complex motion of the demo screens, thus scroller are scrolling on paper.

-Gundolf S. Freyermuth in 2016, professor of media studies
+Gundolf S. Freyermuth in 2016, professor of Media and Game studies

 Sign of the Times.
 Raster colors transformed the screen into a digital allegory of painting.
 Let’s put the disc back into the floppy drive and focus on the intensive engagement of digital artists and programmers of the 80s.
 How did those bedroom coders manage to overcome hardware limits by software?
 How was convincing pixel graphics made?
 What was it like to act in a digital underground society?
 Which mindset was needed?

 The biopic retrospective contains a year of research.
 The author has read many historic press articles and also switched on the original demos to read important scroll texts again.
 What shaped this Digital generation?
 With BREAKIN’ THE BORDERS Microzeit introduces a new kind of book series.
 Author Breddin refers as contemporary witness, who made his first creative steps with the help of the Atari ST Demoscene in the late 80s.